 How does your education and care referral process work?

 The process for a referral from a local authority will differ slightly between each of our Aspris schools, colleges and children’s homes.

 In general, the process will start with the parents and/or local authority going to view the service.
 This meeting will give you the opportunity to discuss your child's needs and to see if you can imagine your child in that particular education and possibly care environment.
 The next stage would involve someone from the Senior Management Team observing your child in their present setting and liaising with the school or college regarding their educational and care needs.
 Where the child isn't attending school or college, the team would observe the child at your home.

 The final stage of the process would be to invite the child to spend some time at our school or college.
 This may be for a day, overnight or two to three days, depending on the service and also what the individual child can manage.
 The assessment process is required to ensure that our school or college can meet all of the child's needs.
 If the process shows that we can meet the needs of the individual, a place at the school or college is offered.

-Please note that some of our Priory children’s homes will assess the child in their current situation, and others will offer a place based on the paperwork provided.
+Please note that some of our Aspris children’s homes will assess the child in their current situation, and others will offer a place based on the paperwork provided.

 Do you charge for an assessment?

 Our schools, colleges and children’s homes will not charge for the initial assessment.
 Visits and day assessments are also free of charge, however longer assessments may be subject to a cost.
 Please call us today on 0330 056 4467 for more information and we will be happy to discuss this in more detail.